Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-A one-dimensional set counts by one per number or by two per number.
+A one-dimensional set counts by one or by two per number.

 <br /><br />